 But, when you look at the data as a whole, it’s clear that the majority of finishers are clustered in the 1-6% bodyweight loss area during an Ironman.
 Whilst that tells us little about their performance compared to their potential, it’s not unreasonable to say that something in that area would be considered an ‘average’ level of loss, for ultra distance events in climates similar to South Africa and New Zealand at the very least.

-What’s the relationship between bodyweight and sweat loss?
+The relationship between body weight and sweat loss

 The problem with assuming that essentially all weight loss during exercise is fluid lost via sweating is that it fails to take into account the fact that you’re also burning through a lot of stored fuel when you’re working hard.